 Rest is rest.
 Action is action.
 Clarifying the difference improves the vitality of the breath – and everything else.

-The Liminal Lesson: Transitions Between Action and Rest (Patrons only)
+The Liminal Lesson: Transitions Between Action and Rest (Patrons)

 Perfect after the lessons above – closely related to the breath but not focused on it